Wireb/Train_lighting_card/README.md

 * reverse lights
 * light bar flashers

-via the programing button any state, combination of states, or none can be chosen for each of the 16 combinations of inputs.
+Via the programing button any state, combination of states, or none can be chosen for each of the 16 combinations of the 4 inputs.